edsloan/g.css/README.md

 	<link rel="stylesheet" href="css/g.css">
 </head>
 ```
-Or if you want to use the minfied file, point the `href` above to `href="css/g.min.css"`.
+Or if you want to use the minified file, point the `href` above to `href="css/g.min.css"`.

 #### HTML structure
 ```html